A Different Perspective On Africa

 Development is not just about politics or economics; it is about culture, identity and our social systems.
 It is about people’s attitudes, beliefs and behaviours.
 It is about what we reward, what we tolerate, what we encourage and what we discourage.
 In Ghana, where the practice of undermining others is prevalent (we even have a name for it – P.H.D.
 Pull Him Down), few people will want to stand up and take the lead.

-At LEAD GHANA, we work with emerging leaders and teams to build an understanding of African culture, African identity and continental leadership opportunities and challenges that these present.
+At LEAD GHANA, we work with emerging leaders and teams to build an understanding of African culture, identity and social systems, highlighting the leadership opportunities and challenges that these present.

 It is only when we understand where we are coming from and where we are now that we can build a bridge to the future that we desire for ourselves.
 Every journey requires leaders – people who understand the times, the people and the culture.
 These include parents, teachers, religious leaders and politicians.
 Training such leaders is the mission of the LEAD GHANA project.

 We provide services which help clients with to solve an immediate problem or meet an immediate need, and courses which equip the leader with in-depth knowledge to face leadership opportunists and challenges.

 As leaders in Africa, we need to understand how African culture both encourages and discourages individual or organisational productivity.
 We need to guide those in our care to move away from certain traditional mindsets that made sense in the past in communities based on barter systems and adopt the mindsets required to build modern free-market and democratic African economies.

 We Africans favour a collective approach to life.
 Our identity often comes from the groups we belong to rather than from a deep understanding of our own individual uniqueness.
 We need to help those in our care to distinguish between cultural practices that merely pressure us to conform and team work which involves specialists working together to achieve specific goals.